OSGeo/OSGeoLive-doc/quickstart/virtualbox_quickstart.rst

 * RAM: 1 Gig, preferably 2Gig if you plan to run other applications as well
 * Spare Hard Disk Space:
  * 5 Gig if running from ISO
- * 12 Gig if downloading just the Virtual Machine
  * 17 Gig if installing locally from an ISO

 Create a Virtual Machine